rbtylee/tutorial-jsonc/tutorial/Intro.md

 >>An ordered list of values.
 In most languages, this is realized as an array, vector, list, or sequence.

 In this tutorial, we are going to take a meandering path thru learning the json-c API.
 We will use functions as needed and perhaps not always do things the 'proper' way at first or at all.
-We will start playing with the code to get just general sense of it, and then gradually learn more as time goes on.
-We'll try to keep the examples applicable to real world problems and not just be _*toy snipplets*_.
+We will start playing with the code to get just a general sense of it, and then gradually learn more as time goes on.
+We'll try to keep the examples applicable to real-world problems and not just be toy snippets.
 It will be assumed you already know C well enough to get by and are comfortable compiling, linking, and running code.

-If you are unfamilar with JSON, it may be clearer to consider an actual example.
-The JSON example below (taken from wikipedia) is a possible representation of a person:
+If you are unfamiliar with JSON, it may be clearer to consider an actual example.
+The JSON example below (taken from Wikipedia) is a possible representation of a person:

 ```
 {